 Legal Term A "fast coverage decision" is called an "expedited coverage determination."
 Section 6.4 Step-by-step: How to ask for a coverage decision, including an exception ☐ If we say no to your request, you can ask for another review by making an appeal. plan year.
-This your request for an exception, our approval usually is valid until the end of the sist true as long as your doctor continues to prescribe the drug for you and that so to be safe and effective for treating your condition.
-We can say yes o r no to your request different possibiliti as the drug you ar will generally not a will generally not a List includes more than one drug for treating a particular condition.
+This your request for an exception, our approval usually is valid until the end of the sist true as long as your doctor continues to prescribe the drug for you and that so to be safe and effective for treating your condition. r no to your request different possibiliti as the drug you ar will generally not a will generally not a List includes more than one drug for treating a particular condition.
 These es are called "alternative" drugs.
 If an alternative drug would be just as effective e requesting and would not cause more side effects or other health problems, we approve your request for an exception.
 If you ask us for a tiering exception, we pprove your request for an exception unless all the alternative drugs in the lower won't work as well for you or are likely to cause an adverse reaction or other Your doctor or oth requesting an exce tell us the medical reasons er prescriber must give us a statement that explains the medical reasons for eption.
 For a faster decision, include this medical information from your doctor or hen you ask for the exception.
-Section 6.3 Important things to know about asking for exceptions \square If we approve your tiering exception request and there is more than one lower cost-sharing tier e drugs you can't take, you will usually pay the lowest amount. amount that a treating your o I're taking is a generic drug you can ask us to cover your drug at the cost-sharing oplies to the lowest tier that contains either brand or generic alternatives for condition.
-It is to change the cost-sharing tier for any drug in Tier 4 Specialty Tier. sharing amous your condition cost-sharing ti contains alternative drug(s) for treating your medical condition that are in a lower er than your drug, you can ask us to cover your drug at the cost-sharing amount the alternative drug(s). is in one of 4 of rerage of a drug to a lower cost-sharing tier.
+Section 6.3 Important things to know about asking for exceptions ☐ If we approve k us to change the cost-sharing tier for any drug in Tier 4 Specialty Tier. your tiering exception request and there is more than one lower cost-sharing tier e drugs you can't take, you will usually pay the lowest amount. amount that a treating your o sharing amou ☐ If the drug you're taking is a brand name drug you can ask us to cover your drug at the cost- sharing amount that applies to the lowest tier that contains brand name alternatives for treating your condition. cost-sharing ti contains alternative drug(s) for treating your medical condition that are in a lower er than your drug, you can ask us to cover your drug at the cost-sharing amount the alternative drug(s). is in one of 4 of rerage of a drug to a lower cost-sharing tier.
 Every drug on our plan's Drug List cost-sharing tiers.
-In general, the lower the cost-sharing tier number, the less you ar share of the cost of the drug.
+In general, the lower the cost-sharing tier number, the less you ir share of the cost of the drug.